kovaacs/PWABuilder/docs/studio/existing-app.md

 3. Search for and run the command `PWABuilder Studio: Generate Icons`.

 4. The generate icon panel will open up and ask you to select a base icon.
-This icon is used to generate all of the correctly-sized icons for your PWA.
+This icon is used to generate all the correctly-sized icons for your PWA.
 You can also tweak options such as icon padding and background color.

 5. Click `Generate Icons`.